ebjornset/DryGen/docs/verbs/mermaid-c4component-diagram-from-dotnet-deps-json.md

 #shape-in-row: int32
 #title: string
 ```
-{% include notification.html status="is-dark"
+>[!TIP]
-message="You can generate the same template your self with the command
+>You can generate the same template your self with the command

-`dry-gen options-from-commandline --verb mermaid-c4component-diagram-from-dotnet-deps-json`"
+>
-%}
+>`dry-gen options-from-commandline --verb mermaid-c4component-diagram-from-dotnet-deps-json`